 I must say how fit I thought Lee looked - as trim as I have ever seen him.
 And you need to be physically fit and strong to compete for a Major.
 It was one of the things I worked on throughout my career.
 You need to be physically strong so that you don’t get tired and can keep mentally alert.
 And you need to stay mentally alert at Augusta.

 I also thought Lee’s short game, which hasn’t always been his strength, looked pretty solid.
 Another good round on Friday and he could be in very good shape.

 I must congratulate my fellow South African Louis Oosthuizen, who is just one shot behind Westwood after an excellent 68.
 Louis showed the same relaxed composure that he did when he won the Open Championship at St Andrews in 2010.

 Can he follow on from Charl Schwartzel as Masters champion?
 He certainly has the game for it, now he has to show us if he has the appetite to win another Major.

 It would surely be a great achievement for South African sport to have two straight Masters winners from the next generation of our golfers.

-’s Paul Lawrie.
+And what about Scotland’s Paul Lawrie.
 I must give him a mention as the surprise package of the day.
 Two eagles in three holes, at 13 and 15, put him at the top of the leaderboard for a while and brought back memories of his Open Championship win at Carnoustie in 1999.
 I hope he can keep it going and surprise some of the younger players.
-Scotland

 Altogether, a thoroughly absorbing opening day which has set the scene for another great Masters.